mauricio-b-mossi/Notes/CSharp/Basics.md

 }
 ```

-The drawback is that for Object Initializers the fields cannot be read only.
+The drawback is that for Object Initializers, the fields cannot be read only.
 Under the hood, C# does something as follows:
 ```cs
 Person temp1 = new Person();
 temp1.name = "Jose";